campbelg/oclc-ui-project/README.md

 ## Getting Started

-Fork the github project at [https://github.com/campbelg/oclc-ui-project](https://github.com/campbelg/oclc-ui-project), clone it locally and build it.
+Fork the github project at [https://github.com/campbelg/oclc-ui-project](https://github.com/campbelg/oclc-ui-project) into your github repository.
+From the command line

 ```bash
 git clone [the URI of your forked Github Repository]